viamrobotics/docs/content/en/docs/components/input-controller.md

 Input devices provide a Controller interface with three methods:
 1. Controls() provides a list of input Controls that this Controller provides.
 1. Events() returns a map of the most recent input event for each Control.
 This is the current state of the controller and can be polled for simple uses.
 1. RegisterControlCallback() accepts a callback function that will be executed whenever one of the events selected occurs for the given control.
 This is the preferred method for real-time control.
 Note that you can only register one callback function per event for each control.
-A second call to register a callback function for an event on a given control replaces any previously registered function with the newly registered callback function for that event.
+A second call to register a callback function for a given event type on a given control replaces any previously registered function with the newly registered callback function for that event.
 You can also pass a "nil" function which will effectively "deregister" a callback as well.

 #### Events

 Events are passed to registered callback functions and are returned by Events().
 They represent a singular event from the input device and have four fields:
 1. Time
-1. Event (This is an input.EventType)
+1. Event (This is an input.EventType, and represents a change in status of a control, i.e. a button press, a button release, or a change in position along a joystick axis.)
 1. Control (This is an input.Control, and represents the axis/button/etc. involved.)
 1. Value (this is a float64, used for the position of an axis, or state of a button.)